EDJNet/tidywikidatar/cran-comments.md

 0 errors | 0 warnings | 1 note

-* this is a bug-fix release
+* this is a bug-fix release (see NEWS.md for details)